|

 Soles have eyes on the right side of the

 body and the fins nearly encircle the body.
-They are usually seen at night
+Some secrete toxic mucus to

-when the emerge from sandy holes in the reef.
+when they emerge from sand or holes in the reef.
+All three Hawaiian

 |